 NOAA’s National Hurricane Center issued a Public Advisory at 2 a.m.
 Eastern Daylight Time on Monday, August 26, 2019, due to the presence of Tropical Storm Dorian over the Atlantic Ocean.

-Tropical Storm Dorian (formerly Tropical Depression 5 and Invest 99L) is located 635 miles east-southeast of Barbados and is moving to the west at 14 mph (22 km/h).
+Tropical Storm Dorian (formerly Tropical Depression 5 and Invest 99L) is located 270 miles east-southeast of Barbados and is moving to the west at 14 mph (22km/h).

-NHC forecasters say that Dorian will make a turn toward the west-northwest on Sunday, and that motion is expected to continue through Tuesday.
+NHC forecasters say that Dorian will make a turn toward the west-northwest later today, and that motion is expected to continue through Tuesday night.

-On the National Hurricane Center forecast track, the tropical cyclone is expected to be near the central Lesser Antilles on Tuesday.
+On the National Hurricane Center forecast track, the tropical cyclone is expected to be near the Windward Islands later today or tonight and move into the eastern Caribbean Sea on Tuesday.

-Spaghetti models are in good agreement that Tropical Storm Dorian will strengthen into Hurricane Dorian and continue on a west-northwesterly track towards the Dominican Republic, Puerto Rico, and Haiti.
+Spaghetti models are in general agreement that Tropical Storm Dorian will continue on a northwesterly track towards the Dominican Republic, Puerto Rico, and The Bahamas.

-Tropical Storm Dorian is a tropical depression on the Saffir-Simpson Hurricane Wind Scale with maximum sustained winds of 40 mph (65 km/h), with higher gusts.
+Tropical Storm Dorian is a tropical storm on the Saffir-Simpson Hurricane Wind Scale with maximum sustained winds of 50 mph (85 km/h), with higher gusts.

 NOAA forecasts an ‘above-normal’ 2019 Atlantic Hurricane Season which runs from June 1 through November 30.